MultiX-Amsterdam/multix-docs/exam.md

 Communication:
 - [x] Make an announcement on Canvas to remind students of the following information:
   - They must bring a valid ID (student ID card or other government-issued ID) to the exam location.
-  - They are allowed to enter the exam room up to 30 minutes past the exam starting time.
+  - They are allowed to enter the exam room only up to 30 minutes past the exam starting time.
   - They are not allowed to leave the exam room during the first 30 minutes and last 15 minutes of the normal exam schedule.
 The purpose of the rule is to prevent fraud (during the first 30 minutes) and disturbance (during the last 15 minutes).

 Exam materials:
 - [x] When designing the ANS questions, have a description at the end of the test to indicate that this is the end of the exam.
 The purpose is to improve exam clarity.
-- [x] Ask someone (a person that can check the exam materials) to review the exam materials and provide feedback for improvement.
+- [x] Optionally, ask someone (a person that can check the exam materials) to review the exam materials and provide feedback for improvement.
 - [x] Set a password on ANS so that students can start at the same time.
 The password setting can be found on `Settings -> Accessibility -> Access`.
 - [x] Set the correct mark calculation by going to `Settings -> Mark calculation`.
 The marking formula should be `1 + 9 * obtained_points / total_points`.
 Set the pass mark to `5.5`.
 Guess correction is recommended to be enabled (also with the "Limit the guess correction to zero" option enabled).
 Typically, set the lowest mark limit to `1` (which is the base grade), and set the highest mark limit to `10`.
 Also, set the rounding to `**two decimal**`.
 - [x] Have the exam materials ready online on ANS and email them to the digital test office 7 days before the exam date.
 Ask the digital test office to schedule the exam time slots on ANS and check if the digital exam setting is correct.